In Your Shoes

-In Spring 2020, the Government Department and the Theater and Performance Studies program will co-sponsor GOVX424/TPST415: Dialogue, Difference & Performance: Performing One Another (Mondays 2:00pm – 4:45pm plus Lab).
+In Spring 2020, the Government Department and the Theater and Performance Studies program co-sponsored GOVX424/TPST415: Dialogue, Difference & Performance: Performing One Another (Mondays 2:00pm – 4:45pm plus Lab).

 Program Background: “In Your Shoes”